 What is the difference between coconut milk and coconut cream?

-Now here is here it gets tricky… coconut cream is used for cooking in many Asian cuisines and often vegan recipes where Creamed coconut is sweetened and used for desserts.
+Now here is where it gets tricky… coconut cream is used for cooking in many Asian cuisines and often in vegan recipes where Creamed coconut is sweetened and used for desserts.

 hOW TO MAKE VEGAN THAI PUMPKIN SOUP